daniellekurtin/miFC-dFC-PET-4-OUD/README.md

 ![Methods](https://github.com/daniellekurtin/miFC-dFC-PET-4-OUD/assets/45391054/03f1df69-0a92-4259-a134-0905f384b794)

+Note: this repository description is still under construction.
+I will add a description of the folder contents soon.

 A note on dependencies and availability:
 Some of the PET images are too large to upload.
 However, all are available at Justine Hansen's repository: https://github.com/netneurolab/hansen_receptors/tree/main.